BartBruininks/Mocktini/README.md

 - **Share** it with collaborators, who load it in their own copy of Mocktini
 - **Combine** multiple imported molecules with built-in polymers and monomers in any ratio

 Molecule files are the right format when you want to share a *building block*, not a whole experiment.
+They are a discription of the bonded terms and do not contain information for the non-bonded interactions besides from specifying the bead types.

 ### Complete State Files